Liberty County, Georgia: Education

 Liberty County School District is the designated school district for grades K-12 for the county, except parts in Fort Stewart.
 Fort Stewart has the Department of Defense Education Activity (DoDEA) as its local school district, for the elementary level.
 Students at the secondary level on Fort Stewart attend public schools operated by county school districts.

 The Liberty district operates public schools, including the comprehensive high school Liberty County High School and the Bradwell Institute, as well as its educative middle schools Midway Middle School, Lewis Frasier Middle School, and Snelson-Golden Middle School.

 They also provide a career academy, Liberty College & Career Academy (LCCA), for extra academics where students study for a profession they could seek out in the future.

 In the media

 The 2014 independent film, A Promise, was filmed in Liberty County.

 Politics

-As a predominantly African-American county home to a prominent military base (Fort Stewart), Liberty is a Democratic stronghold.
+As of the 2020s, Liberty County leans Democratic, having voted 58% for Kamala Harris in 2024.
+As a predominantly African-American county home to a prominent military base (Fort Stewart), Liberty County is a Democratic stronghold.
 It has consistently supported Democrats for president since 1992 (the longest active streak in Southeast Georgia) and was last contested at this level in the 2000s, when Southern Republican George W. Bush came within single digits of carrying the county in both of his elections (coming within less than 4% in 2004).

+For elections to the United States House of Representatives, Liberty County is part of Georgia's 1st congressional district, currently represented by Buddy Carter.
+For elections to the Georgia State Senate, Liberty County is part of District 1.
+For elections to the Georgia House of Representatives, Liberty County is part of Districts 167 and 168.